DutchMoney/transaction-server-cpp-v1/README.md

 4. JWT / Authentication / Authorization for Users

 ## Thoughts
-- Need to use acquire-release semantic to decrease lock usage as much as possible
+- Need to use acquire-release semantic to decrease lock usage as much as possible - starting with a shared mutex to allow concurrent reads and writes, but eventually need to move to TBB ```concurrent_hash_map```
 - Prefer task bansed over threasd based concurrency
 - I'm basically building a cache, soon need to start thinking about the architecture and how to fit it in, otherwise I'm basically rebuilding redis